Regional sports network: Sportsnet

 Sportsnet (formerly known as CTV Sportsnet and Rogers Sportsnet) is owned by the Rogers Media division of Toronto-based Rogers Communications.
-Sportsnet carries all of the Toronto Blue Jays baseball games.
-Although it is considered a national channel with multiple feeds for regulatory purposes, in practice its four main channels act as a set of RSNs, albeit with a significant portion of common national programming.
+Although it is considered a national channel with multiple feeds for regulatory purposes, in practice its four main channels act as a set of RSNs, albeit with a significant portion of common national programming; the main regional programming carried by the channels are NHL games, with Sportsnet holding exclusive rights to regional Calgary Flames, Edmonton Oilers, and Vancouver Canucks games, and splitting regional Toronto Maple Leafs games with TSN (due to their previous joint ownership stake in the team's parent company Maple Leaf Sports & Entertainment).
+As Sportsnet holds the national media rights to the NHL, the channels regularly carry national broadcasts of these teams that are not subject to blackout, as well as those of the NHL's other Canadian teams.

-Through the separate Sportsnet One licence, Rogers also operates three regional overflow channels—Sportsnet Flames, Sportsnet Oilers, and Sportsnet Canucks—for Calgary Flames, Edmonton Oilers, and Vancouver Canucks games.
+Through the separate Sportsnet One licence, Rogers also operates three regional overflow channels—Sportsnet Flames, Sportsnet Oilers, and Sportsnet Canucks—for games.

-Rogers is also a shareholder in Maple Leaf Sports & Entertainment (MLSE), which owned Leafs Nation Network, a channel devoted entirely to the Toronto Maple Leafs and its farm team, the Toronto Marlies (and is restricted to the Leafs' broadcast territory).
-MLSE also operates NBA TV Canada, which is distributed nationally but has featured programming focused on the MLSE-owned Toronto Raptors and its NBA G League affiliate Raptors 905.
+Rogers is the majority shareholder in Maple Leaf Sports & Entertainment (MLSE), which owned Leafs Nation Network, a channel devoted entirely to the Toronto Maple Leafs and its American Hockey League affiliate, the Toronto Marlies.
+MLSE also operates NBA TV Canada, which is distributed nationally but has featured programming focused on the MLSE-owned Toronto Raptors and its NBA G League affiliate Raptors 905, and the separately-owned Toronto Tempo of the WNBA.

 TSN/RDS

 On August 25, 2014, The Sports Network (TSN), another Canadian sports channel, split its singular national feed into four regional feeds in a manner similar to Sportsnet.
 These feeds are primarily used to broadcast regional NHL games, but may also be used to provide alternative and common national programming.

 While each region has a primary TSN channel, due to overlaps in NHL territories it is possible in some parts of Ontario to access additional regional games from one non-primary channel.

 Prior to the launch of these channels, regional NHL games whose rights were held by TSN (which, at that point, consisted solely of the Jets and Canadiens) were broadcast on special part-time channels exclusive to the team's television region.

-Bell Media also owns Réseau des sports (RDS) and RDS2, French-language sports networks that are licensed to serve all of Canada, but in practice focus on the predominantly French-speaking province of Quebec (as there are relatively few francophones outside that province).
+Bell Media also owns Réseau des sports (RDS) and RDS2, French-language sports networks that are licensed to serve all of Canada, but in practice focus on the predominantly French-speaking province of Quebec.
 Prior to the 2014–15 season, RDS could air Canadiens games on a national basis, as it was also the national French-language rightsholder of the National Hockey League in Canada.
 With Rogers' acquisition of the exclusive national media rights to the NHL, and its decision to sub-license French rights to Quebecor Media's TVA Sports, RDS and RDS2's coverage of the Canadiens and Senators are now restricted to parts of Eastern Ontario, Quebec and Atlantic Canada.